xuyiyang0409/docs/Becoming_Consensus_Node/How To Become A Consensus Nodev1.2.md

 ### Incentives

-The incentive model for the NEO network is still being discussed.
-The current plan is to distribute network fees charged in gas among the Consensus Nodes.
+According to NEO's economical model, the maintainer of NEO consensus node will be rewarded with network fees.
+New economical model is being discussed.

-The section will be updated if the incentive mechanism has been finalized.
+This section will be updated if the incentive mechanism changes.

 ## 1. Requirements